God So Loved A World Of Sinners Wretched and Undone – Hymn Lyric

 Shall be ransomed; ‘Whosoever’ that means me.”

 In these lines, we find a narrative that begins in the vastness of God’s love—a love so profound that it encompasses the entirety of humanity.
 Whether in moments of weakness, doubt, or feeling utterly undone, this love does not waver.
-It was for this very reason that the divine sacrifice was made—so that every , without exception, may find a path to redemption and peace.
+It was for this very reason that the divine sacrifice was made—so that every soul, without exception, may find a path to redemption and peace.

 The refrain resonates with a powerful simplicity: